-- 4. Redesignate § 354.6 as § 354.7

-- 5. Add § 354.6 to read as follows:
+■ 4.
+Redesignate § 354.6 as § 354.7, and add a new \S 354.6 to read as follows:

-- § 354.6 Additional considerations.
+§354.6 Additional considerations.

-(a) Parent company - The FDIC shall consider the degree of risk presented to the industrial bank from the parent company and its affiliates.
-In assessing the degree of risk presented from the parent company and its affiliates, the FDIC shall consider the following elements:
+(a) Parent company.
+The FDIC will consider the degree of risk presented to the industrial bank from the parent company and its affiliates.
+In assessing the degree of risk presented from the parent company and its affiliates, the FDIC will consider the following elements: